Area Code Relief

 An area code is the first 3 digits of a standard 10-digit telephone number.
 Area codes are also known as Number Plan Areas (NPAs).
 In Wisconsin, there are 6 area codes in service; 262, 414, 608, 715, 534 and 920.
 A new area code (274) that will eventually serve the same geographic area as 920 has been approved; however, a firm implementation schedule for its introduction has not yet been set.

 Why are we running out of numbers?

 In recent years, the prevalence of technology in everyday life has increased tremendously.
 Many households no longer have a single phone number for the entire family.
 Instead, customers often have multiple telephone lines, multiple cell phones and Internet access.
 The combination of new technologies (i.e. OnStar, Voice over Internet Protocol), new telecommunications providers requiring their own telephone numbering inventories and the increased demand for telecommunications services in general (such as cellular phones, pagers, fax machines, modems, alarms and internet access) have strained our existing telephone number resources, both in Wisconsin and across the country.

 Specific questions pertaining to your telephone service should be directed to your local service provider at the number printed on your billing statement.
-General questions and comments regarding area codes can also be referred to the PSC.
+General questions

-- General questions may be directed to the docket coordinator: Peter Jahn, at
+may be directed to the docket coordinator: Peter Jahn, at

 Peter Jahn, or (608)267-2338.